 What is OWASP and why is it becoming increasingly relevant in the IT industry?
 What methods exist to complete validations according to its security standards?
-Take a look at this article from Matías Reina.
+Take a look at this article from Matías Reina and take its input in mind for your mobile application testing strategy.
 And don’t forget!
 You can connect with Apptim for immersing yourself efficiently in the OWASP universe and mobile security.

-We published an article in which we contextualized and briefly explained why it is so important to focus on mobile security when developing quality applications.
+Recently, we published an article in which we contextualized and briefly explained why it is so important to focus on mobile security as part of your mobile application testing strategy when developing quality applications.

 It is essential to remember that all or the vast majority of apps use a backend of services that must be tested according to the Open Web Application Security Project (OWASP) standards.
 And it is not possible to perform an evaluation of the mobile part without considering the backend.